IIPT India Chapter Formed

-The International Institute for Peace through Tourism (IIPT) will proudly commemorate the 25th anniversary of its First Global Conference: Tourism – A Vital Force for Peace at this year’s ITB.
-The IIPT 25th anniversary event is in support of the “World War I Centenary” with its theme of “No More War”.
+The International Institute for Peace through Tourism (IIPT) proudly commemorated the 25th anniversary of its First Global Conference: Tourism – A Vital Force for Peace at this year’s ITB.
+The IIPT 25th anniversary event was in support of the “World War I Centenary” with its theme of “No More War”.

 IIPT Launches Second year ofConsortium of Collaborating Universities